SW Patterns

 1. High attrition levels.

-1. Attrition cause the remaining employees to get even more stressed due the workload being split among the survivors.
+• Attrition causes the remaining employees to get even more stressed due the workload being split among the survivors.

-2. “This project has high visibility.
-If you don’t close these 10 new tasks by today EOD, then upper-management will come and get it fixed for us”.
+• “This project has high visibility.
+If you don’t close these 10 new tasks by today EOD, then upper management will come and get it fixed for us”.

 3. Long learning-curves for newcomers (regardless of their total years of experience).

-1. If newcomers take a very long time to share the load with the team, the other employees still have to deal with the workload during all the learning phase.
+• If newcomers take a very long time to share the load with the team, the other employees still have to deal with the workload during all the learning phases.

 5. Struggling if one single team member resigns.